TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 can not be validated, the overall validation of the domain object fails.

-To define how a property of a domain object should be validated there is a mark *annotations* inside the source code.
+To define how a property of a domain object should be validated, there is a mark *annotations* inside the source code.
 Annotations are machine-readable "annotations" marks in the source code that are placed in comment blocks and start with the character ``@``.

 For the validation, the ``@TYPO3\CMS\Extbase\Annotation\Validate`` annotation is available.
-With it, it can be specified which validator has to be used for checking the annotated property.
+With this it can be specified, which validator has to be used for checking the annotated property.
 Take a look at this part of the domain model ``Post`` inside of the blog example::